jessepav/lacygoill-wiki-backup/terminal/TERM.md

 The only valid values are `screen`, `tmux` and some variants like `tmux-256color`.

-`tmux-256color` is the best value, because it enables modern colorschemes to be correctly displayed, as well as italics.
+`tmux-256color` is the best value, because it enables modern color schemes to be correctly displayed, as well as italics.

 ### How to assign it?